 What is targeted cancer therapy?

-As researchers have learned more about the differences in cancer cells (or other cells near them) that help them grow and thrive, they have been able to develop drugs that target these differences.
-Treatment with these drugs is often called targeted therapy.
+Researchers have learned about some of the differences in cancer cells (or other cells near them) that help them grow and thrive.
+This has led to the development of drugs that “target” these differences.
+Treatment with these drugs is called targeted therapy.

-Targeted therapy drugs, like other drugs used to treat cancer, are technically considered chemotherapy.
+Targeted therapy drugs, like other drugs used to treat cancer, technically are considered chemotherapy.
 But targeted therapy drugs don’t work the same way as standard chemotherapy (chemo) drugs.
-For example, many targeted drugs go after the cancer cells’ inner workings – the programming that sets them apart from normal, healthy cells.
-These drugs tend to have different (and often less severe) side effects than standard chemo drugs.
+For example, many targeted drugs go after the cancer cells’ inner workings – the programming that makes them different from normal, healthy cells, while leaving most healthy cells alone.
+These drugs tend to have side effects different from standard chemo drugs.

-Targeted therapy is a special type of chemotherapy that takes advantage of small differences between normal cells and cancer cells.
-It’s sometimes used alone, but most often other cancer treatments are used with the targeted drug.
+Targeted therapy is a special type of chemotherapy that takes advantage of differences between normal cells and cancer cells.
+It’s sometimes used alone, but most often other cancer treatments are used with targeted therapy.